libvips/build-win64/README.md

 as root.

 ```
-sudo ./build 8.1
+sudo ./build.sh 8.1
 ```

 At the end of the build, the script will display the paths of all the zip files it created, ready to be uploaded to the server.
+Be patient, this process can take an hour, even on a powerful machine.